 Thus we see that in Indian tradition, dance is divided into two parts tandav and lasya.
 In Tandava, the enthusiasm and vigor of man appear.
 In this dance, a mixture of versatility is performed with great beauty in the background of Seriousness.
-Whereas lasya is a Soft dance and performed by women in the performance of soft expressions.
-Tandava and lasya forms can be seen differently in each dance form of India. today we will learn about the information related to Tandav and lasya.
+Whereas lasya is a Soft dance performed by women in the performance of soft expressions.
+Tandava and lasya forms can be seen differently in each dance form of India. today we will learn about the information related to Tandav and Lasya.

 Tandav and lasya in Hindi / ताण्डव और लास्य (नृत्य की उत्पत्ति कथा)

 तांडव नृत्य के प्रकार